 It is likely that your office is your intern’s first experience of the business world.
 They will probably be freshly graduated and have no idea what a business expects from them.
 For this reason, you must make your expectations clear right from the start.
 Our interns sign a contract that outlines working hours, pay, expected duties, evaluation and reporting structure.
 Line managers are also responsible for setting their own team’s expectations of the interns.
 If you set the expectations up front, there will be little room for misunderstanding and problems down the road.

-For interns and your business to get the most out of an internship role, interns should be treated as full-time employees and included in as much of the team’s activity as possible.
-We give interns most of the tasks that an account executive-level employee would handle, which initially is an extremely steep learning curve but means that interns quickly settle in as members of the team.
+For interns and your business to get the most out of an internship role, interns should be treated as full-time staffers and included in as much of the team’s activity as possible.
+We give interns most of the tasks that an account executive-level employee would handle, which initially is an extremely steep learning curve, but means that interns quickly settle in as members of the team.
 As they progress, interns may attend client meetings, liaise directly with clients and media, and even help to shape campaigns.
-Of course involvement depends on the client and the aptitude of each individual intern, but it should be initiated strongly internally and then rolled out externally if appropriate.
+Of course, involvement depends on the client and the aptitude of each individual intern, but it should be initiated strongly internally and then rolled out externally if appropriate.

 Most interns will join during or after they have finished higher education.
 They are keen to learn work skills and master the practices they need to progress their careers.
 So you must ensure that job skills training is part of the induction and orientation process.
-Don’t forget the soft skills that are normally not taught but are all important, including how to behave in a client meeting, office conduct, rapport with colleagues, composing work emails, and expectations for office attire.
+Don’t forget the soft skills that are normally not taught, but are all important, including how to behave in a client meeting, office conduct, rapport with colleagues, composing work emails, and expectations for office attire.

 Interns are here to learn, so in addition to up-front training, be sure to provide them with regular feedback across all areas of their role.
 Useful areas to evaluate include office behaviour, attention to detail, deadlines, improvements made and contributions to client requirements.
 Our interns are evaluated every week in a written submission by their line managers.

 It is also a good idea to ensure that line managers who are supervising interns are given proper training on how to work with and manage them.
-While an intern should be made a full team member, it is important for line managers to remember that for most interns, this role is their first stab at the business world.
+While an intern should be made a full team member, it is important for line managers to remember that, for most interns, this role is their first stab at the business world.
 This means that training and mentoring are required throughout the internship.

 We’ve enjoyed tremendous success with our internship programme over the past few years, and it is firmly embedded in C&B’s culture and operations.
 We are extremely selective in the interns we bring on board, but we always have an enthusiastic and committed group of interns in the office.
-If you have an internship programme in place, make noise about it to be sure that potential interns are aware of it — there is a wealth of incredible young talent out there that is just waiting to make a strong contribution to your business.
+If you have one in place, make noise about it to be sure that potential interns are aware of it — there is a wealth of incredible young talent out there that is just waiting to make a strong contribution to your business.

 Ross Bethell is the Director of Strategy of Cicero & Bernay Public Relations.
 An independent PR agency headquartered in Dubai and offering new-age public relations consultancy to the UAE and across the MENA region. | www.cbpr.me